akinwunmi-akinrimisi/docker-k8s-training/04-kubernetes-deployment-and-services/README.md

 ### Create a LoadBalancer service for our application and access it externally
 - In a separate terminal, Run `minikube tunnel`
 - On your regular terminal, Run `kubectl expose deployment flask-app-deploy --name=flask-app-lb --type=LoadBalancer --port=80 --target-port=9900`
 - Run `kubectl get svc`.
-Notice that only the Load balancer service has an external IP
+Notice that only the Load balancer service has an EXTERNAL-IP value.
+Note this down
 - On your browser, Go to `http://<EXTERNAL IP>:80`.
 We should get our application